Stalker Movies: Obsessive Lovers, Friends and Killer Creeps

 Tagline: It doesn’t think.
 It doesn’t feel.
 It doesn’t give up.

-A young girl named Jay starts feeling as if a strange entity is following her after she has a random sexual encounter.
-It turns out that the entity is real and will kill not only you, but everyone you’ve ever had sex with in the past if you don’t pass the curse along by having sex with someone else.
+A young girl named Jay sleeps with her date, who later informs her that she will now be followed by a strange entity.
+The entity will kill you if you don’t pass the curse along by having sex with someone else.
 This represents an inversion of a common horror-movie trope—this time around, you die if you don’t have more sex.

 The Boy Next Door (2015)